nms-scribe/cosmopoeia/idea.md

 # Algorithm Improvements

 For the most part, AFMG is open source, and I can use some of the same algorithms as a basis for my code.
-However, there are a few things I know I will change:
+However, there are a few things I know I will change.
+Note that most of these are not there yet, these are just part of the ideas so I can add them later.

 ## Equal-Area Voronoi Cells